REPORTER Guide

 - A loading modal will appear: "Downloading...
 Will take a moment..."

-- The system generates your report via the Reporter API
+- The system generates your report via the external Reporter API

 - After a few seconds, the report will download as